 The Classical Music Establishment Strikes Back

 For a time as a teenager all I wanted to be was a composer.
-I sought out biographies of the greats, from Bach to Ravel, read manuals on orchestration, entered competitions.
-Then my performance side developed more and it took a back seat, but my abiding interest in the craft of composition stems from those days.
+I sought out biographies of the greats, from Bach to Ravel, read manuals on orchestration, and entered competitions.
+Then my performance side developed more and composition took a back seat, but my abiding interest in its craft stems from those days.

 My early idea of a composer reflected my music education – the classic, pyramid type: classical music at the top and folk music at the bottom, starting with plainchant and working its way through fugue, sonata form, Sturm und Drang, serialism, and all the other agreed signposts.
 Once I learned more about traditional music, classical music, popular music and the wider contemporary music world, that pyramid dissolved into a world with not so much a clear structure, but rather a sparkling criss-crossing world of personal and community expression that could be understood in much more open ways.

-Much of what we learn through a classical music education is quite narrow, a tight-fisted, suspicious narrative that avoids searching questions about music and personal expression.
-Thankfully, innovators regularly come along to turn a lot of the ideas on their head: from Roger Doyle to Jennifer Walshe, Ireland has no shortage of them.
+Much of what we learn through a classical music education is quite narrow: a tight-fisted, suspicious narrative that avoids searching questions about music and personal expression.
+Thankfully, innovators regularly come along to turn a lot of the ideas on their head.
+Ireland has no shortage of them, from Roger Doyle to Jennifer Walshe.
 And yet, the beauty of the classical tradition is that it gradually manages to absorb many of these radical influences.
 It is an amalgam of ideas and waves from many cultures, using a sophisticated internal architecture that has been developed over centuries, comprising skills in composition, performance and education, to bind it all together.
 The gift of classical/contemporary music is not that it is an exclusive tradition, but that it is so inclusive.

 And it fits well in Ireland: here, we have an intriguing tradition of classical music composition that dates from the sixteenth and seventeenth centuries; a thousand-year-old tradition of composing for indigenous Irish harps; a vast tradition of song composition in two languages – the origins of which date back to antiquity; a three-hundred-year-old tradition of composing instrumental popular dance music, particularly jigs, reels and hornpipes, for many instruments, native and imported; jazz composition from the early twentieth century; pop and rock music composition from the 1950s; electronic music from the 1970s; and many other newer strands of creative musical endeavour.